RoySegall/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

 {% include JB/setup %}

 On the road to the next release we always run the risk of obstacles leading to detours which can force improvisation and make us lose focus of the actual application.
-This makes tools continuous integration tools like [Travis CI](https://travis-ci.org/) fundamental to our work at Gizra.
+This makes Continuous Integration tools like [Travis CI](https://travis-ci.org/) core to our work at Gizra.

-[AngularJS](https://angularjs.org/), in conjunction with [yeoman.io](http://yeoman.io/)* and the powerful [AngularJS generator](https://github.com/yeoman/generator-angular) allows for quick integration with for automated testing with Karma, Grunt and Travis.
+[AngularJS](https://angularjs.org/), in conjunction with [yeoman.io](http://yeoman.io/) and the powerful [AngularJS generator](https://github.com/yeoman/generator-angular) allows for quick integration with for automated testing with [Karma](http://karma-runner.github.io), [Grunt](http://gruntjs.com) and Travis CI.

 <!-- more -->